UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Woodblocker  - Add the missing critical damage and vertical recoil bonuses back.
 - S.F.
 Force - Fix the secondary firing mode having incorrect damage compared to the primary firing mode.
 - Fix Red Rain and Blue Fire dropping their loot into the abyss.
-- Vendor Crash Fix.
+- Vendor Crash Fix (removes the Item of the Day pop up).
 - Make the Hunt sniper rifles and the Revengenador shield Legendary.
 - Beef Plisken loot drop pattern Fix.
 - Fix Polyamorous' secondary fire not receiving damage bonuses.
 - Fix DLC2 and DLC4 enemies not dropping shields.
 - Fix Siren COMs sometimes spawning with a blank part.
-- Droughts stocked porta-potties.
+- All porta-potties in The Droughts have standard loot definitions.
 - Allowing the Shooting Star shield to go through the world.

 #### Quest Changes: